mhvk/baseband/docs/baseband/vdif/index.rst

 subclass selector in :class:`~baseband.vdif.header.VDIFHeader`.
 Tutorials for doing either can be found :ref:`here <new_edv>`.

-EOFError encountered in ``_get_sample_rate`` when reading
+EOFError encountered in ``_get_frame_rate`` when reading
 ---------------------------------------------------------

-When the number of frames per second is not input by the user and cannot be deduced from header information (if EDV = 1 or, the sample rate is found in the header), Baseband tries to determine the sample rate using the private method ``_get_sample_rate`` in :class:`~baseband.vdif.base.VDIFStreamReader`.
+When the sample rate is not input by the user and cannot be deduced from header information (if EDV = 1 or, the sample rate is found in the header), Baseband tries to determine the frame rate using the private method ``_get_frame_rate`` in :class:`~baseband.vdif.base.VDIFStreamReader` (and then multiply by the samples per frame to obtain the sample rate).
 This function raises `EOFError` if the file contains less than one second of data, or is corrupt.
 In either case the file can be opened still by explicitly passing in the sample rate to :func:`~baseband.vdif.open` via the `sample_rate` argument.

 .. _vdif_api: